arshiaas1973/arshiaas1973/README.md

-- 👋 Hi, I’m @arshiaas1973
+- 👋 Hi, I’m Arshia Esmailzadeh
-- 👀 I’m interested in programming and watching anime
+- I have been programming for 5 or 6 years
+- I have been using Linux for 2 or 3 years
+- I have been daily driving linux for almost 2 year
+- I'm 18 years old.
-- 🌱 I’m currently learning Ruby
+- I'm currently looking for a job
-- 💞️ I’m looking to collaborate on ...?

 # I work on ...
 ## Programming Languages